 We have written another post that goes into detail about using whiteboards when teaching online here.

-ACTION: Take a quick look at our post on the Best Equipment for Teaching Online.
+ACTION: Take a quick look at our post on the best online teaching and tutoring tools.

 9. Getting Used to the Technology